SandeMC/windows-openrazer-thing/README.md

 # Windows OpenRazer Thing

+> [!CAUTION]
-> **⚠️ DISCLAIMER - 100% AI-GENERATED PROOF OF CONCEPT**
+> **THIS APPLICATION IS AN AI-MADE PROOF OF CONCEPT**
 >
-> This is a proof-of-concept application that has been **100% vibecoded** using AI assistance.
-It may not work correctly, and **all maintenance and development will only be done with AI**.
+> This is a proof-of-concept application that has been **entirely vibecoded** (excluding existing libraries - such as [openrazer-win32](https://github.com/tpoechtrager/openrazer-win32) - which are a base for this application.
+It may not work correctly, and **will likely not be maintained**.
 Use at your own risk.
 >
 > **Key Limitations:**
 > - Device driver code and database cutoff: **May 23, 2025**
 > - Only tested with: **Razer DeathAdder V3** and **Razer DeathAdder Essential 2021**
-> - Goal: Replace Razer Synapse with an open-source implementation
-> - This is experimental software - expect bugs and incomplete features

-## About
+> - Only designed for mice.
+Most features untested due to lack of hardware ownership.
+> - RGB support very rudimentary.
+Use [OpenRGB](https://openrgb.org) instead.

 ## About